jojozhuang/jojozhuang.github.io/_posts/2016-09-03-build-cross-platform-apps-with-electron.md

 Finally, you will get the executable file and installer in dist folder.
 ![MIME Type](/public/pics/2016-09-03/packaging.png)

-You can build linux installer through docker image.
-Or test the application in Docker containers created in Kitematic.
-Go to https://www.docker.com/products/docker-toolbox, Download Docker Toolbox.

 ## 6. Source
 [Source code files of Electron Tutorial on Github](https://github.com/jojozhuang/Tutorials/tree/master/ElectronTutorial)